YusukeeGIT/Discord-Auto-Downloader/README.md

 # Settings
 - Run the script first to generate all settings / ignore files.
 - This bot can extract pictures from imgur, twitter, instagram posts
 - In settings.txt you can set to ignore these posts.
+(1 to ignore | 0 to watch)

 ### Ignore servers / channels:
-- Ignore bots in all server / channel
+- Ignores bots in all server / channel by default.
 #### Servers:
 - Add server name to servers_to_ignore.txt file
 - New line for every server name.